digitalfabrik/integreat-app/docs/06-manual-builds.md

 cd ios && bundle exec fastlane certificates
 ```

+##### Trouble Shooting
+* `bundle exec fastlane certificates` hangs on `Cloning remote git repo...`:
+Copy the last command printed to the console (`git clone ...`) and execute it manually for more information, errors or password prompts.
+    * Make sure to have read and write access to the app-credentials repo.
+    * Make sure to have git properly set up on the machine (using **ssh** protocol instead of https).
+    * The ssh key has to be added permanently in order for the command to work: `cd ~/.ssh/; ssh-add`.
+* Secrets containing `'`: Exporting as environment variable is possible as follows: `export SECRET='<prefix>'"'"'<suffix>'`.
+* 2FA prompt: Message @Max or @Steffen.

 #### Dependency Management
 CocoaPods is used for dependency management of the native libraries.
 It should be usable after setting up Fastlane.